groboclown/petronia/docs/user-custom-commands.md

 Then you can write a hotkey definition:

 ```
-alt + shift + f1 => set-log-level debug
+"alt + shift + f1": ['set-log-level', 'debug']
 ```

-If you're writing a command that interacts with the interworkings of Petronia, then you'll have to send signals through the event bus.
+If you're writing a command that interacts with the inner workings of Petronia, then you'll have to send signals through the event bus.

 If you really want to get funky, you can reach into the bowels of the winapi